BlueBoi904/Cliff-Bot-NodeJS/README.md

 # Cliff-Bot-Discord

-Custom Discord bot that can interact with the user by displaying current stock or crypto data, generating random fortune cookies, and many other interesting functionalities.
+Custom Discord bot that can interact with the server by displaying current stock or crypto data, translating any language, generating random dog images, and many other interesting functionalities.

 # Image